FuelLabs/fuels-ts/apps/docs/src/guide/cookbook/combining-utxos.md

 > **Note:** You will not be able to have a single UTXO for the base asset after combining, as one output will be for the transfer, and you will have another for the fees.

 <<< @./snippets/combining-utxos.ts#combining-utxos{ts:line-numbers}

+## Max Outputs

+It's also important to note that depending on the chain configuration, you may be limited on the number of outputs you can have in a transaction.
+This amount can be queried via the [TxParameters](https://docs.fuel.network/docs/graphql/reference/objects/#txparameters) GQL query.